Lachtan9K/spselit-javascript/08-Loops.md

         console.log(country.toUpperCase());
     }

+### ForEach

+ForEach function allows to use provided function for each member of collection.

+Standard **forEach** syntax looks like:

+    collection.forEach(function);

+`collection` represents collection we want to traverse. `function` represents function which will be executed for every item in collection.

+Note: `forEach` function may take more then one parameter.
+Their definition, optionality and values are dependent on underlying collection.

+Example: Logging each member of collection.

+    // script execution

+    // function will log provided variable
+    function justLog(string) {
+        return console.log(string);
+    }

+    const euCountriesArray = [
+        "Germany",
+        "France",
+        "Italy",
+        "Spain",
+        "Poland",
+        "Netherlands",
+        "Belgium",
+        "Greece",
+    ];
+    console.log(euCountriesArray);

+    euCountriesArray.forEach(justLog);

 ### Map

 Map function on collection allows us to modify each item and create a new collection of these modified items.